GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### The competent programmer is fully aware of the strictly limited size of his own skull; therefore he approaches the programming task in full humility, and among other things he avoids clever tricks like the plague
+> ### I just had to take the hypertext idea and connect it to the TCP and DNS ideas and — ta-da!— the World Wide Web.
 >
-> ~ *Edsger W. Dijkstra*
+> ~ *Tim Berners-Lee*

 ---
 ## 🏎 Quick Facts